intel/llvm/xptifw/doc/XPTI_Framework.md

 sample application or library that has been instrumented with XPTI API, the XPTI dispatcher and the subscriber loaded by the dispatcher.
-All API calls made by the application and the library go to the static library in this diagram and if `XPTI_TRACE_ENABLE` is not enabled or if the path to the dispatcher is not provided in the environment variable `XPTI_FRAMEWORK_DISPATCHER`, then the calls to the static library `xptiTraceEnabled()` return immediately.

-In the case both these variables are enabled, then the calls will be forwarded to the dynamic library which will attempt to load the subscribers pointed to by the environment variable `XPTI_SUBSCRIBERS`.
-The hypothetical trace data captured by the subscriber is shown as well under the `Resulting trace data` part of the above diagram.
+All API calls made by the application and the library go to the static library in this diagram and are forwarded to the subscriber through the dispatcher.
+If either the dispatcher or the subscriber are absent, `xptiTraceEnabled()` returns false and the proxy function in the static library returns immediately.
+The hypothetical trace data captured by the subscriber is shown as well under the `Resulting trace data` section in the above diagram.

 ### The Dispatcher

-The dispatcher is a dynamic library that implements the XPTI API and is dynamically loaded by the static proxy library, if the static library is used to link with the application or library.
-Linking with the dynamic library instead of the static library is also an option, however the dynamic library will now have to be shipped with the application.
-Using the static library allows instrumented applications or libraries to get around this problem.
+The dispatcher is a dynamic library that actually implements the XPTI API and is dynamically loaded by the static proxy library, if the static library is used to link with the application or library.
+Linking with the dynamic library instead of the static library is discouraged as the dynamic library will now have to be shipped with the application.
+The dynamic library is usually associated with tools or subscribers that want to receive the data and process it for analysis.
+It is recommended that applications and middleware link with the static proxy library and tools link against the dynamic library.

 ### The Subscriber